venomz75/advent-of-code-2019/README.md

-# adventOfCode2019
- Advent of Code, undertaken in Haskell!
-(Late to getting around to it, but it's still good practise!)
+[Advent of Code 2019](https://adventofcode.com/), undertaken in Haskell!
+I'm late to getting around to it (thanks exams), but it's still good fun!